ICanBoogie/MessageBus/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/MessageBus/master.svg)](https://coveralls.io/r/ICanBoogie/MessageBus)
 [![Downloads](https://img.shields.io/packagist/dt/icanboogie/message-bus.svg)](https://packagist.org/packages/icanboogie/message-bus/stats)

-A simple message bus built with a functional approach to be as flexible as possible.
+**ICanBoogie/MessageBus** provides a very simple message bus that can handle messages right away or push them in a queue.
+Implemented with a functional approach, it tries to be as flexible as
+possible: the message handler provider and the message pusher are defined with simple callables that you can implement with your favorite resolver and your favorite message queue.

+Three interfaces and a class make most of it: `MessageBus` defines a unique `dispatch()` method;
+`Message` should be implemented by messages to handle, while `MessageToPush` by message to push in a queue; finally the class `SimpleMessageBus` is a simple implementation of `MessageBus`.

+The following example demonstrates how to instantiate a message bus and dispatch messages:

 ```php
 <?php